carloocchiena/django_boilerplate/README.md

 There are no issues as soon as you keep the same names.
 If you'd like to update them, you should also update the templates accordingly, using the static convention (`src="{% static 'landing_page/img/image_name.jpg' %}"`).<br>
 The landing page has an admin section (url_name/admin) where you can check and interact with the saved data.
 To create a superuser, check the `CLI_commands` file.
 Currently there's just a superuser called `admin` with the password `admin`.<br>

+#### Interesting features
+- Plain vanilla full-stack Django project, perfect to start with.
+- Responsive Bootstrap 5 design.
+- Custom admin section with user management and the ability to get all the users emails.
+- Easy to customize and expand following the boilerplate logic.

 ### Social Media Clone

 CSS: Bulma v0.9.3 and Font Awesome 6.0.0